Meet The Clerk & Recorder Team

 Return your ballot to:

 Ballots can be mailed or brought in to the County Clerk's Office and deposited in the ballot box.
 You can deposit your ballot in the ballot box during regular business hours Monday thru Friday from 8:00 am to 4:00 pm.
 Additionally, there is a secure ballot drop off box, located by the back entrance to the Court House, for the ease of after-hours drop-off.
-The Voter Service and Polling Center, at the Custer County Court House, will open on monday, June 22, 2020.
-It will be open during regular business hours, plus one Saturday, June 27, 2020 from 8:00 am to 12:00 pm.
+The Voter Service and Polling Center, at the Custer County Court House, will open on Monday, October 19, 2020.
+It will be open during regular business hours, plus one Saturday, October 31 from 8:00 am to 12:00 pm.
 The ballot drop–off location in Wetmore is located on 95 County Rd.
 393, at the Wetmore Community Building.
-It will be open on Saturday June 27, 2020 from 8:00 am to 12:00 pm.
-It will also be open on election day, June 30, 2020 from 12:00 pm to 6:00 pm.
+Coming soon - an "Official, wall mounted, Ballot Drop Box" for your convenience

 Please make sure to sign the back of your return envelope.